code-hunger/fix-mp3-metadata/README.md

 # perl-mp3-file-meta-info-formatter
+You have a list of mp3 files that are properly named but on your phone/mp4 you see only the author?
-A perl script which finds all mp3 files from the directory and extracts the artist and the title from the filename so that the file is correctly read on mp4 devices.
+Use this script to extract the artist name and the song title from the file name.
+E.g. you have a file named

+`Iron Maiden - Fear of the dark.mp3`

+But in your phone you see only the "Iron Maiden" part and 3 dots?
+Download the script and run it.
+The program will assume the left part as the artist name and the right as the song name.